SaranyaVelu-SK/React/README.md

     A key difference between the two is Inversion of control.
 When using a library, the control remains with the developer who tells the application when to call library functions.
 When using a framework, the control is reversed, which means that the framework tells the developer where code needs to be provided and calls it as it requires.

 # 1️⃣0️⃣ NPM:

-    npm is a package manager for the JavaScript programming language maintained by npm, Inc., a subsidiary of GitHub. npm is the default package manager for the JavaScript runtime environment Node.js and is included as a recommended feature in the Node.js installer.[4]
+  - npm is a package manager for the JavaScript programming language maintained by npm, Inc., a subsidiary of GitHub.
+  - npm is the default package manager for the JavaScript runtime environment Node.js and is included as a recommended feature in the Node.js installer.

-    It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
-The registry is accessed via the client, and the available packages can be browsed and searched via the npm website.
-The package manager and the registry are managed by npm, Inc.
+  - It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
+  - The registry is accessed via the client, and the available packages can be browsed and searched via the npm website.
+  - The package manager and the registry are managed by npm, Inc.

-# 1️⃣1️⃣ npm init <initializer> vs npm init
+# 1️⃣1️⃣ npm init <initializer> vs npm init:

-    npm init <initializer> ---> uses create-<initializer> package to create a new project; npm init <initializer> runs as npx create-<initailzer> name_of_the_project
+  - **npm init <initializer>** ---> uses create-<initializer> package to create a new project; npm init <initializer> runs as **npx create-<initailzer> name_of_the_project**
-    This will automatically setup the basic structure(necessary project files) of project so that developers won't need to create it from scratch.
+  - This will automatically setup the basic structure(necessary project files) of project so that developers won't need to create it from scratch.

     Ex: npm init react-app my-app ➡️ npx create-react-app my-app ➡️ creates a basic react project structure my-app/